xavierlepretre/polymesh_docs/Polymesh/docs/identity.md

 - MultiSig => Acting Identity is mapped through `KeyToIdentityIds` (None if MultiSig is not a Primary / Secondary Key)

-This has the consequence that MultiSig Signers can not send / receive POLYX (since they are not directly associated with an identity).
+This has the consequence that MultiSig Signers cannot send nor receive POLYX (since they are not directly associated with an identity).

-MultiSigs can hold funds, once they have been attached as a Primary / Secondary Key to an identity.
+MultiSigs can hold funds, once they have been attached as a Primary or Secondary Key to an identity.
 If they are removed from the identity they can continue to hold funds, as per normal external key behaviour, but these funds are locked until the key is reattached to a CDD'ed identity.

 All transactions have a single payer, which is established when the transaction is first submitted.
-For a transaction executed via a MultiSig this will be the Creator Identity derived from the external MultiSig Signer account that submits the extrinsic.
+For a transaction executed via a MultiSig, this will be the Creator Identity derived from the external MultiSig Signer account that submits the extrinsic.

 When Signers are approving / proposing a MultiSig transaction, we have: